martinjvickers/xftools/cytosine_abundance/README.md

     -l, --label TEXT
           Column 3 GFF output label.
 Useful if using SignalMap as GFFs with the same label will be merged.
 Default: window.
+    -s, --window-size INT
+          Size of window Default: 50.
+    -p, --percentage
+          Rather than calculating the number of C's, calculate the percentage of C's in the window.
 ```

 ## Complile